 “It’s essential to focus your efforts, and so you should only choose one, maybe two social media platforms to interact on,” Jaenke said.
 “If you choose more than this without someone to delegate tasks to, you’re spreading yourself too thin, and your message will be lost in the noise or appear inauthentic.”

 PPC is a method of marketing that allows you to place targeted ads on pages that your customer base is likely to visit.
 A click on that ad will redirect the customer to your website, and all you have to pay is a small fee per click.
-If you are trying to branch out into a new target audience or just gain a larger customer base, this could be a great channel to explore.
-It's essentially the opposite of organic traffic, but with the amount of use search engines get, it has the potential to increase your business substantially.
+If you are trying to branch out into a new target audience or gain a larger customer base, this could be a great channel to explore.
+It’s the opposite of organic traffic, but with the amount of use search engines get, PPC has the potential to increase your business substantially.